-Accessibility Tips for Modern Websites
+Accessibility Tips for Modern Websites (updated 2022)

 1st Jun 2020

 Ensuring your website is accessible means that people with disabilities can access it without any struggle.
 Building a website without accessibility in mind is the easiest way to lose a portion of your target audience.
-Prioritising accessibility doesn’t mean you have to ditch that perfect colour combination, or increase your font sizes by half a rem globally, though.
-It does, however, mean there is more to take into account than you may have originally thought.
-You don’t want your design decisions to act as a barrier to access!

 The colour contrast between the background and text could also be a driving factor in making your website accessible.
 In general, it is a good idea to ensure enough of a contrast between foreground and background colours, but an interesting study by the Web Accessibility Initiative (an initiative of the W3C) shows that people with dyslexia have an easier time reading text on a yellow background.